Harnessing subspace controllability: Dynamical generation of Dicke states in Heisenberg-coupled qubit arrays with a single local control: Dynamical generation of Dicke states with a local control

-In the following we describe the optimal-control approach employed here to determine the time dependence $B(t)$ of the control field that permits the realization of the desired Dicke states in an array with $N$ qubits.
+Here, we motivate our choice of the optimal-control approach to be employed in what follows for finding the time dependence $B(t)$ of the control field that permits the realization of the sought-after Dicke state $|D^{N}_a\rangle$, i.e., the time dependence maximizing the state fidelity [cf. Eq.~\eqref{deffidelity}].

 It is a common practice in quantum optimal control to start with piecewise-constant control fields~\cite{Stojanovic+:12}.
 In that case the time-evolution operator $U(t)$ of the system -- describing its dynamics for $0\leq t\leq T\equiv N_f\Delta t$ -- is given by a product of factors of the form $\exp[-i(H_0+H_C^{(k)})\Delta t]$, which is characteristic of time-independent Hamiltonians; here $H_0$ is the drift Hamiltonian of the system and $H_C^{(k)}$ the (time-independent) control Hamiltonian during the $k$-th time interval of duration $\Delta t$ ($k=1,\ldots,N_f$) in which the control field has a constant value $B_k$.

-Among the quantum optimal-control schemes that rely on piecewise-constant control fields, the most widely used one is based on the GRAPE (GRadient Ascent Pulse Engineering) algorithm~\cite{khaneja_optimal_2005}, which iteratively updates the control-field values in each piecewise-constant step in order to maximize the relevant figure of merit; its efficiency can be substantially enhanced by making use of quasi-Newton- or Newton-type updates~\cite{de2011second}.
+Among the quantum optimal-control schemes that rely on piecewise-constant control fields, the most widely used one is based on the GRadient Ascent Pulse Engineering (GRAPE) algorithm~\cite{khaneja_optimal_2005}.
+The latter iteratively updates the control-field values in each piecewise-constant step in order to maximize the relevant figure of merit.
 Other notable numerical method that employs piecewise-constant control fields is the Krotov algorithm \cite{goerz2019krotov}, distinguished by its enhanced convergence properties.
 Similar to GRAPE, the Krotov algorithm belongs to the group of gradient-based, open-loop optimization methods.
-Finally, it is worthwhile to mention the recently proposed GEOPE (GEOdesic Pulse Engineering)~\cite{lewis_quantum_2025}, which relies on differential programming and geodesics on the Riemannian manifold of $SU(2^N)$.
+Finally, it is worthwhile to mention the recently proposed geodesic pulse engineering~\cite{lewis_quantum_2025}, which relies on differential programming and geodesics on the Riemannian manifold of SU$(2^N)$.

-While working with piecewise-constant control fields has certain advantages, in this work we make use of smooth time-dependent control pulses.
-By contrast to the piecewise-constant case, in this continuous-wave approach to quantum optimal control the total system Hamiltonian $H(t)$ carries an explicit time dependence and, in general, does not commute with itself at different times, i.e. $[H(t'),H(t'')]\neq 0$.
-Consequently, the time-evolution operator of the system is given by the most general form, which entails a time-ordered exponential:

-Therefore, for a finite-time dynamical evolution of the system, such time-evolution operator ought to be determined by purely numerical means.